parsiya/parsiya.net/content/post/2018/2018-04-24-parsiya-io-travis-ci.markdown

 - Hugo
 ---

 I finally managed to automate deployment of [parsiya.io](https://parsiya.io) with Travis CI.
-Not having dones this before, I encountered some pitfalls.
+Not having done this before, I encountered some pitfalls.
 Additionally I had two extra problems:

 - The structure of the blog is different from most Hugo deployments.
 [Parsia-Clone][parsia-clone-github] only contains the `content` directory.
 Parents and everything else are in the [parsiya.io][parsiya-io-github] repo.
 So while we push to `Parsia-Clone`, we need to clone `parsiya.io` and build the repository there.
 - I am hosting it out of an S3 bucket.
 All other examples were using github pages.